Jiah Khan's suicidal tendency pre-dates me: Sooraj Pancholi's to CBI

-Sooraj Pancholi's lawyer says he has accessed a mail sent to the Mumbai Police last year, which claims that Rabia Khan had trumped up rape charges against a UK resident and had said to authorities that her daughter had attempted suicide thrice
+Sooraj Pancholi's lawyer says he has accessed a mail sent to Mumbai Police last year, which claims that Rabia Khan in her statement before authorities had said that Jiah had attempted suicide thrice

 On Jiah Khan's third death anniversary yesterday, a new twist to the case emerged.
 Actor Sooraj Pancholi, accused of abetting the actress' suicide, has written to the CBI, the Mumbai commissioner of police and the Juhu police station, claiming that he has come across additional evidence that could prove that the allegations of Rabia Khan, Jiah's mother, are trumped up.